Areas of interest

 The group, in collaboration with Dr Biagini, is focussed on defining redox systems and energy metabolism in replicating and non-replicating TB.
 This work has generated a full drug discovery programme, currently at lead optimisation, targeting a novel enzyme target that is essential in all parasite cell cycle states.
 Linked with the malaria programme a systems pharmacology approach is also being used to define mechanisms of action of current and investigational anti-TB molecules.

 As part of the AWOL initiative, co-ordinated by Professor M Taylor, we have generated a series of drug-like hit molecules through an extensive library screening exercise.
-The search for addition al leads is on going with a further 750,000 molecules in the screening queue.
+The search for additional leads is on going with over 2million compounds having been screened to date..
 Hits have been triaged and prioritised and are in the process of lead optimisation involving iterative rounds of medicinal chemistry and testing in the in vitro and in vivo nematode screens and counter screens.
-The research is driven to deliver a candidate molecule for onward development within the next 2 years.
+The research delivered two new candidate molecules for onward development.
 Supporting the better deployment of existing AWOL treatment strategies the group is also adopting a detailed PK/PD approach to evaluating the best monotherapy and combination therapy options currently available for immediate use.